DeputyApp/swift-style-guide/README.markdown

 * There should be exactly one blank line between methods to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but having too many sections in a method often means you should refactor into several methods.

-* There should be no blank lines after an opening brace or before a closing brace.
+* There should be one blank line after an opening brace and none before a closing brace.

 * Colons always have no space on the left and one space on the right.
 Exceptions are the ternary operator `? :`, empty dictionary `[:]` and `#selector` syntax `addTarget(_:action:)`.